kadsat/family_tree/readme.md

 # Family tree project

-The project uses React for the front end and fast api for the back end
+## objective

+TO create a Front end that effectively demonstrates the family tree spanning 8 generations.

 ## dependencies

-various dependencies are listed in the `back_end/requirements.txt` file and `front_end/package.json`, for the back end and front end respectively.
+The project uses React for the front end and fast api for the back end,Various dependencies are listed in the `back_end/requirements.txt` file and `front_end/package.json`, for the back end and front end respectively.

 ## how to get started